CALM ANIMAL CARE STAFF

 Barbara Calm, DVM

 Dr. Calm settled in Montana in 1984 after graduating from Colorado State University College of Veterinary Medicine, opening a tiny clinic in the woods up Truman Creek.
 Calm Animal Care moved to downtown Kila in 1985.
 As the practice grew so did her family, and both of her children spent much of their childhood in the clinic.
 In 1997 Dr. Calm began working toward accreditation in veterinary acupuncture and in veterinary chiropractic, achieving both in 2002.
 While traditional veterinary medicine remains at the core of the practice, Barbara is happy to offer these complementary options for treating your pets, receiving referrals from other veterinarians all over Montana.
 When away from the practice, Barbara’s greatest joy is playing music, and you can follow her bands on our Music and Community page.
-In 2019 she became a grandma to little Nora, and when video calls aren’t enough, she visits her as often as she can in her home in Portland, Oregon.
+In 2019 she became a grandma to little Olivia, and when video calls aren’t enough, she visits her as often as she can in her home in Portland, Oregon.

 Dr. Karen